 Please refer to the CaRMS website for provincial eligibility information under “CaRMS Ontario Provincial Criteria”.
 It is important to review the requirements carefully.
-Details include eligibility, pre-residency orientation program (PRP) and assessment verification period (AVP).
-The PRP1 is completed at Touchstone Institute on site in Toronto.
+Details include eligibility, pre-residency orientation program (PRP) and the assessment verification period (AVP).
+The PRP1 is completed through the Touchstone Institute in Toronto.
 This phase comprises the PRP core program as well as approximately two additional weeks of education.
-The curriculum consists of classroom session Monday to Friday from 9:00 a.m. to 4:00 p.m. as well as on-line modules.
 The PRP2 and AVP are completed at the site to which you are matched.

 All IMG’s must have their documents verified through physiciansapply.ca.
 This process can take several months to complete.
 Individuals are advised to visit physiciansapply.ca at the point of application.